ssmith777/spacex/client/README.md

 # SpaceX App

-### This App is built with React on the front end & NodeJS GraphQL Express server on the back end.
+### This App is built with React on the frontend & NodeJS GraphQL Express server on the backend.

 ---